Shaun-L/pyramyd-takehome/README.md

 ### 📌 Decision Process

-- Started with **SBERT Weighted Fields** to balance semantic fidelity and control.
+- Started with **SBERT Weighted Fields** as a good baseline of semantic understanding and speed.
-- Tried **TF-IDF** for benchmarking performance and speed on large input volumes.
+- Tried **TF-IDF** for benchmarking speed, but lacked any semantic understanding.
 - Concluded with **SBERT + Composite Fields**, which significantly outperformed the others in **semantic robustness and test accuracy**.
-- Chose to optimize for **semantic accuracy** over raw speed, given the relatively small dataset and importance of capability alignment.
-(Still had response times of <2 seconds)
+- Chose to optimize for **semantic accuracy** over raw speed, given the relatively small dataset and importance of capability alignment. (**Still had response times of <3 seconds**)
 - **Avoided OpenAI Embeddings**, despite their strong performance, because I anticipated that scaling to a larger dataset would result in **excessive API overhead** and cost.
 Using local models like SBERT ensures the system remains scalable, efficient, and portable without dependency on external API limits.

 ## **Vendor Ranking**

-The system explored three different ranking strategies, evolving from a static quality-based approach to a fully optimized, query-aware hybrid model.
+I explored three different ranking strategies, evolving from a static quality-based approach to a fully optimized, query-aware hybrid model.

 ---